-Standard Item In Out of Reason(s)

-headline headline ' ,

-TED C. 4 earnings earnings

-IFRS 4 Insurance Contracts

-Liability adequacy test.
-X Included re-

-Impairment of reinsurance assets.
-X measurement (i) as defined. • Included remeasurement (i) as defined.

-Paragraph 31(b) amortisation and impairment of intangible assets.
-X • Included remeasurement (i) as defined.

-Paragraph 15 deferred acquisition costs (amortisation and impairment).
-X • Included remeasurement (i) as defined.

-IFRS 5 Non-current Assets Held for Sale and Discontinued Operations • Discontinued operations: where disposal of an entity meets the definition of a discontinued operation: - the post-tax profit or loss of discontinued operations; - the post-tax gain or loss recognised on the measurement to fair value, less costs to sell, in terms of paragraphs 20 to 24 or on the disposal of the assets or disposal group(s) constituting the discontinued operations.
-X X Not a remeasurement.
-Remeasurement.

-Standard Item In headline earnings Out of headline earnings Reason(s) IFRS 5 (cont.) • Gains or losses in terms of paragraphs 20 to 24 on non-current assets or disposal groups held for sale (which include subsidiaries, joint ventures and equity-accounted associates).
-For current assets and current liabilities which are part of disposal groups, this only refers to the disposal group as a whole and therefore does not apply to those items not within the measurement scope of IFRS 5.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 5 Non-current Assets Held for Sale and Discontinued Operations earmings earmings • Discontinued operations: where disposal of an entity meets the definition of a discontinued operation: the post-tax profit or loss of discontinued operations; the post-tax gain or loss recognised on the measurement to fair value, X X Not a re-measurement.
+Re-measurement. less costs to sell, in terms of paragraphs 20 to 24 or on the disposal of the assets or disposal group(s) constituting the discontinued operations. • Gains or losses in terms of paragraphs 20 to 24 on non-current assets or disposal groups held for sale (which include subsidiaries, joint ventures and equity-accounted associates).
+For current assets and current liabilities that are part of disposal groups, this only refers to the disposal group as a whole and therefore does not apply to those items not within the measurement scope of IFRS 5.
 For example, it is noted that financial assets are excluded from the measurement scope of IFRS 5 and thus any adjustments on such items would follow the IAS 39 rules for headline earnings.
 Only the gains or losses on re-measuring the disposal group as a whole would be excluded.
+X • Re-measurement.
+IFRS 6 Exploration for and Evaluation of Mineral Resources Impairment/subsequent reversal of impairment.
 X Re-measurement.
-IFRS 6 Exploration for and Evaluation of Mineral Resources Impairment/subsequent reversal of impairment.
-For retirement/disposal of the asset see IAS 16/ IAS 38. Х Re-measurement.

-Standard Item In headline earnings Out of headline earnings Reason(s) IAS 2 Re-measurements in terms of this standard.
-Write down or reversal of write down to net realisable value (paragraph 34). x x Included remeasurement (i) as defined.
-Included remeasurement (i) and (iii) as defined.
-IAS 11 Changes in provisions for future losses.
-Percentage completion profit recognition. x Included remeasurement (i) as defined as part of normal trading activities.
-Included remeasurement (i) as part of normal trading activities.
-IAS 12 Income Taxes Increases or decreases in the deferred tax balance resulting from a change in tax rate.
-(Note: Changes in the deferred tax balance that do not affect the income statement are not included in headline earnings as these changes are not included in profit.)
-X Included remeasurement (i) as defined.
+For retirement/disposal of the asset see IAS 16/IAS 38.
+IAS 2 Inventories Re-measurements in terms of this standard.
+X Included re-measurement (i) as defined.
+Write down or reversal of write down to net realisable value (paragraph 34).
+X • Included re-measurement (i) and (iii) as defined.
+IAS 11 Construction ContractsChanges in provisions for future losses.
+X Included re-measurement (i) as defined as part of normal trading activities.
+Percentage completion profit recognition X Included re-measurement (i) as part of normal trading activities.